rowansmithau/vault-plugin-secrets-cloudflare/README.md

 This is a fork of https://github.com/bloominlabs/vault-plugin-secrets-cloudflare, created because I wanted to see a version with the following changes:
-1. Built with go 1.21
+1. Built with updated Go
-2. Built with cloudflare-go v0.81.0
+2. Built with updated cloudflare-go
-3. Built with vault/api v1.10.0
+3. Built with updated vault/api
-4. Built with vault/sdk v0.10.2
+4. Built with updated vault/sdk
 5. Improved the README to support usability.

 ## Usage

 ### Configure Endpoint

-1. Download and enable plugin locally (TODO)
+1. Download and enable plugin locally

 2. Configure the plugin with a Cloudflare token capable of generating other tokens: